sciencehistory/kithe/guides/derivatives.md

 * https://shrinerb.com/docs/plugins/derivatives
 * https://shrinerb.com/docs/processing

-Kithe adds automatic derivative creation after promotion (only of derivatives defined using kithe mechanisms for `kithe_derivatives` processor, more below); and additional methods for defining and managing derivatives, including reliable concurrency-safe derivatives modification.
+Kithe adds: automatic derivative creation after promotion (only of kithe-controlled derivatives, more below); a custom way of defining derivatives to allow more management options; reliable concurrency-safe derivatives modification.

 You don't have to use kithe's value-added derivative features, but we recommend it.